101 Cooking For Two

 sprinkling flour into cooked onion and butter to make roux

-• Add about ⅓ of the potatoes.
-Top with ⅓ of the ham, ½ cup of cheese, and ⅓ of the sauce.
-Repeat two more times, but use a full cup of cheese on the top layer.
+• Add about ā…“ of the sliced potatoes, top with ā…“ of the ham, ½ cup of shredded cheese, and ā…“ of the sauce.
+Repeat twice, but with the top layer, add the cheese last and double to a full cup.

 • Cover with aluminum foil.

-casserole covered with foil
+Casserole covered with foil.

 browned scalloped potatoes and ham out of the oven

-My Private Notes
+Your Own Private Notes

 Click here to save your own private notes only you will see.
 These will print and be saved for your next visit.